vanilla-rtb/rapid-bidder/README.md

 >This DSP depends on  vanilla-rtb stack which referened via gh-submodule.
 >To update to the latest version of vanilla-rtb stack use the following commands \:

+* git clone --recursive git@github.com:vanilla-rtb/rapid-bidder.git vanilla-rtb/rapid-bidder
 * git submodule foreach git pull
+* git submodule sync --recursive

 ###*(&#x1F4D7;) To build DSP suite of services use following commands in the root of dsp*